essc/clp_foss4g_workshop/source/qgis_sampling_design.rst

 |                     | layer extent    | polygon layer from the extent of an  |
 |                     |                 | input raster or vector layer.        |
 +---------------------+-----------------+--------------------------------------+

+You can also save the sampling poinst as a ``GPX`` file which you can upload in your GPS device.

 .. raw:: latex